Benicia Arsenal FC

 SECTION 5 – Policies, Procedures, Rules and Regulations

-The Board shall publish the official policies, procedures, rules and regulations for the league on the league website or via e-mail.
+The Board shall publish the official policies, procedures, rules and regulations for the Club on the Club website or via e-mail.
 Notification regarding the availability of this information will take place on or before the first day of registration.
-These policies, procedures, rules and regulations shall include operational, registration, disciplinary and player transfer policies, procedures, rules and regulations for the League, as well as rules of play, conduct of matches and other game procedures.
-Notice of any changes to the League Policies and Procedures, Rules and Regulations shall be published and distributed to the membership within sixty (60) days of such changes occurring.
+These policies, procedures, rules and regulations shall include operational, registration, disciplinary and player transfer policies, procedures, rules and regulations for the Club, as well as rules of play, conduct of matches and other game procedures.
+Notice of any changes to the Club Policies and Procedures, Rules and Regulations shall be published and distributed to the membership within sixty (60) days of such changes occurring.

 ARTICLE VI – MEMBERSHIP AND VOTING RIGHTS